heterophyllus/GlassPlotter/README.md

 |[pugixml](https://github.com/zeux/pugixml)|Simple XML parser|

+All of the aboves except Qt itself are already included in this repository.

 ## License
-This project is licensed under the GPL License - see the [LICENSE](LICENSE.md) for details.
+This project is licensed under GPL License - see the [LICENSE](LICENSE.md) for details.

 ## Contribution
 Contributions and feedbacks are greatly appreciated.